Beee4life/csv-to-wp/README.md

 # CSV Importer

 Welcome to the CSV importer plugin for [Wordpress](https://wordpress.org).
-I built this initially for the IDF ([International Downhill Federation](https://internationaldownhillfederation.org)), to import rankings to user profiles, but I thought there's more that can be done with it.

-It is still under development, but everything works (afaik).
+It is still being developed but that won't hurt its usage.
+Everything works.

 ## Description